 - Mind your roof.
-Thoroughly check your roof because there are certain parts where water tend to stagnate easily, especially if it has a gap or missing shingles.
-Hire professional roofers in Austin TX like Lone-Star Roof Systems, LLC to do this for you because an untrained eye may miss it.
+Thoroughly check your roof because there are certain parts where water tends to stagnate easily, especially if it has a gap or missing shingles.
+Hire professional roofers in Austin TX like Lone-Star Roof Systems to do this for you because an untrained eye may miss it.

 We believe that keeping your roof in good shape is essential to ensuring the protection of your home and family.
-That is why our Dallas roofing contractors takes the inspection of your home seriously.
-Among the things we focus on are missing, loose or worn shingles or tiles that can be a breeding area for mosquitoes.
-So call us at Lone-Star Roof Systems, LLC and stay safe this critical mosquito season.
+That is why our Dallas roofing contractors take the inspection of your home seriously.
+Among the things we focus on are missing, loose, or worn shingles or tiles that can be breeding area for mosquitoes.
+So call us at Lone-Star Roof Systems, LLC, and stay safe this critical mosquito season.

 (Article Excerpt from WilCo resident is Texas’ first Chikungunya case, KXAN)